JamesSaxon/jamessaxon.github.io/index.md

 I have worked with large datasets since 2009.
-As a graduate student at the University of Pennsylvania, I made [noteworthy](us-atlas) [contributions](atlas-thesis) to the discovery and first measurements of the Higgs Boson
+As a graduate student at the University of Pennsylvania, I made [noteworthy](us-atlas) [contributions](atlas-thesis) to the discovery and first measurements of the Higgs boson.

 I then spent eight years as a researcher the University of Chicago.
 As my interests shifted from physics towards geospatial and urban problems,